yduman/yduman/README.md

 ---

 I'm a full-stack engineer based in Germany.
 I love programming, a good coffee and collect dozens of mechanical keyboards.
 I work with a variety of technologies, but recently trying to stick with TypeScript.
 Besides my studies, I develop cool things [@MaibornWolff](https://www.maibornwolff.de/), a lovely company with great people!
-The cat above is my cute Mila ❤️

 - 👨‍💻 I’m currently working on [Retro](http://www.github.com/yduman/retro), a tool for remote retrospectives